810Teams/video-game-sales/README.md

 # Video-Game-Sales
 This project is a part of the subject Problem Solving in Information Technology *(PSIT)*, Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang *(KMITL)*.

 This project is about doing data analysis.
 We've chosen the title *Video Game Sales* for this project.
-Our main target is to determine factors that affects the video game sales.
+Our main target is to determine factors that affects the video game sales, starting from 1980 to 2016.

 ## Information

 **Project Site:** https://810teams.github.io/Video-Game-Sales/
-**Last Updated:** 13th December 2017
+**Last Updated:** 18th August 2018
 **Project Status:** Completed / Discontinued

 ## Statistics